True history of the world is the history of great conversations.

 Podcasting has come a long way.
 I remember the clunky interface of iTunes which used to collect podcast episodes (It is still the same by the way).
 But there is hope now.
 There are several podcast aggregating apps & websites & as if there has been a renaissance of interviews happening all over the world, the content has also grown to support the existence of these apps.

-After my previous blog post on productivity hacks for investors, some people asked me which podcasts I follow, here’s my current long list in no particular order, filtered by topic.
+After my previous blog post on productivity hacks for investors, some people asked me which podcasts I follow, bounce houses for sale here’s my current long list in no particular order, filtered by topic.